edogola4/edogola4/README.md

 ###  About Me  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">:
-I am a Full Stack Developer and Software Engineer.
+I am a Full Stack Developer.
 Passionate about leveraging emerging technologies such as AI, machine learning, cloud computing, and automation.
 I enjoy solving complex technical challenges and continuously seek to push the boundaries of innovation in software development.

 - 🌍 Based in **Nairobi, Kenya**.